aretrosen/kyvernetes-resume/README.md

 \end{document}
 ```
 That's it!
 This is as easy as it gets.
 Additionally, you don't have to think of margins, formtting etc. every time, and don't have to reach for your mouse for the same.
 Just write it, generate a pdf, and you are done!

+## How to use this template in Overleaf?
+Just download the zip file, and import the zip file in your Overleaf account.
+And it's done!